Sumandhal01/Hotel-booking-analysis/README.md

  - total_of_special_requests: total no. of special request.
  - reservation_status: Whether a customer has checked out or canceled,or not showed
  - reservation_status_date: Date of making reservation status.
+Total 119390 rows and 32 columns in dataset
+## Data Cleaning and Feature Engineering